dotnet/docs/docs/csharp/ref-locals-and-returns.md

 [!code-csharp[AssignRefReadonly](../../samples/snippets/csharp/reference-semantics/Program.cs#AssignRefReadonly "Assigning a ref readonly")]

-The first assignment above makes a copy of the `Origin` constant, and assigns that copy.
+The first assignment in the preceding code makes a copy of the `Origin` constant, and assigns that copy.
 The second assigns a reference.
 Notice that the `readonly` modifier must be part of the declaration of the variable.
 The reference to which it refers cannot be modified.
-Attempts to do so will result in a compile-time error.
+Attempts to do so results in a compile-time error.

 ## `readonly struct` type

 Applying `ref readonly` to high-traffic uses of a struct may be sufficient.
-Other times, you may want to declare that an immutable struct should always be passed by reference to any method, thereby removing the defensive copies that take place when you access methods of a struct used as an `in` parameter.
+Other times, you may want to create an immutable struct.
+Then, you can always pass by readonly reference.
+That practice removes the defensive copies that take place when you access methods of a struct used as an `in` parameter.

 You can do that by creating a `readonly struct` type.
 You can add the `readonly` modifier to a struct declaration.
-The language enforces that allmembers of the struct are `readonly`: the `struct` must be immutable.
+The language enforces that all members of the struct are `readonly`: the `struct` must be immutable.

 There are other optimizations for a `readonly struct`.
 You can